 Lack of Security

-One of the biggest risks of trading with unregulated brokers is the lack of security for your funds.
+One of the most significant risks of trading with unregulated brokers is the lack of security for your funds.
 Unregulated brokers are not required to follow financial standards or maintain segregated accounts for client funds.
 This means your money could be used for the broker’s operational expenses or be at risk if the broker becomes insolvent.

 Potential for Fraud